sebarslan/Maui.NullableDateTimePicker/README.md

 # Changelog

 ### 3.1.2
-- Fixed ClockView freeze when SelectedDate is null and changing hour, minute, or AM/PM.
+- Fixed ClockView freeze when SelectedDateTime is null and changing hour, minute, or AM/PM.
 (Thanks @universaldata-eu)
 - Fixed the clock display issue on Windows.
 - Group buttons have been added instead of toggle buttons that changed AM/PM and hour/minute.
 - A Translations property has been added.
 With this, some text elements can be customized.
 (See examples for usage.)